D3SOX/megadesk-card/README.md

 | ----------- | :------: | ----------------------- |
 | `label`     | `string` | Preset label.           |
 | `target`    | `number` | Absolute height in cm   |

+## Key Differences from Linak Desk Card

+This card is specifically designed for Megadesk controllers and differs from the original Linak desk card in several important ways:

+- **Absolute Height Sensors**: Uses absolute height values in centimeters directly from the sensor, instead of relative height calculations
+- **Optional Sensors**: Connection and moving sensors are optional, making the card work even with minimal sensor configurations
+- **Default Heights**: Comes with sensible defaults for Megadesk height ranges (58.42cm - 119.38cm)
+- **Simplified Configuration**: No need to calculate relative heights or manage complex sensor dependencies

 ## Supported languages